cobalthq/cobalt-product-public-docs/content/en/Getting started/sign-in.md

 ## SAML SSO

-We support single sign-on (SSO) based on [Security Assertion Markup Language](/getting-started/glossary/#security-assertion-markup-language) 2.0 (SAML 2.0).
-SAML-based single sign-on (SSO) is available to all [PtaaS tiers](https://www.cobalt.io/pentest-pricing).
+We support [identity provider-initiated single sign-on (SSO)](/getting-started/glossary/#idp-initiated-sso) based on the [Security Assertion Markup Language](/getting-started/glossary/#security-assertion-markup-language) 2.0 (SAML 2.0) protocol.
+SAML-based SSO is available to all [PtaaS tiers](https://www.cobalt.io/pentest-pricing).

-Once your organization has [configured SAML SSO](/platform-deep-dive/collaboration/organization/organization-settings/saml-sso/), you must sign in to Cobalt through the identity provider (IdP) system.
+Once your organization has enforced SAML SSO, **you must sign in to Cobalt through the identity provider system** (such as Okta, OneLogin, or Microsoft Azure AD).
 Authentication from the Cobalt {{% sign-in %}} page is not possible.

 This affects the following users:

 {{% owner-member-team-member %}}

+Learn more about [configuring SAML SSO](/platform-deep-dive/collaboration/organization/organization-settings/saml-sso/) (for Organization Owners).

 {{< alert title="Tip" color="primary" >}}
 If you can't sign in through SAML SSO, see our [troubleshooting tips](/platform-deep-dive/cobalt-account/account-recovery/#cant-sign-in-using-saml-sso).